Increase your Emotional Discernment and Comprehension

 You can choose to act based on possibilities instead of reacting to the moment based on habit.
 The result is greater effectiveness, productivity and confidence.
 And, as you come to comprehend your own emotions and behavior, you increase your understanding for what drives the actions of those around you.
 With this knowledge, you can improve your relationships, and above all, your happiness.
 Emotional intelligence is a key factor to enhancing your quality of life.

 Three times a day for the next two weeks, set your watch or computer to remind you to notice:

 1) what you are doing and who you are doing it with (working alone, talking with family, attending a meeting, driving, eating with a friend, watching a movie alone, etc.)?

 2) the emotions you are feeling in the moment and why.
 Consider what is the source of the emotions.
 What do you think triggered the emotions you are feeling?

-Use the attached inventory and time table to help you identify what you are feeling.
+Click on the link above to download a list of emotions and time table to help you identify what you are feeling.
 If you are sleeping during the times listed, then adjust the hours on the assessment to fit your schedule.